Type 2 diabetes is rapidly becoming one of the world’s greatest problems.

 (Source: USDA Dietary Guidelines 1980)

-In short, the dietary guidelines told us to stop eating our most nutrient-dense foods.
-Instead, they urged us to eat low-fat food, and a lot more grains and starches; carbohydrates that rapidly digest into glucose in the blood.
+In short, the guidelines urged us to eat low-fat food, and a lot more grains and starches.

 Are Rates of Obesity Still Increasing?